Customer Acquisition Cost Calculator

 What Is Customer Acquisition Cost (CAC)?

-Customer Acquisition Cost (CAC) is the average amount you spend to acquire a single new customer over a specific period.
-It combines your marketing and sales expenses and divides them by the number of new customers gained in the same timeframe.
-Tracking CAC helps you understand how efficiently you are turning marketing and sales budgets into paying customers.
+Customer Acquisition Cost is the average amount you spend to acquire a single new customer over a specific period.
+It combines marketing and sales expenses and divides them by the number of new customers gained in that same timeframe.
+Tracking CAC helps you understand how efficiently your business is turning budget into actual customer growth.

 Why Measure Customer Acquisition Cost?

 In competitive markets, businesses devote substantial resources to attracting new customers.
-Advertising, content production, trade shows, partner commissions, and sales salaries all contribute to the true price of winning new clients.
+Advertising, content production, trade shows, outbound prospecting, partner commissions, software subscriptions, and sales salaries all contribute to the true price of winning new business.
 Without measuring CAC, it is difficult to know whether each new customer is profitable or whether growth is being driven at an unsustainable cost.

 Customer Acquisition Cost Formula